Family Business Valuation: Why is it Important to Value Your Family Business

 - Seek outside investments

-The challenges to the business leaders is that most valuations take a historical approach to valuation.
-They require a formal structure to be in place for a number of years, with proper financial discipline.
-Most family business fail to meet these requirements, and face a challenge when posed with a family business valuation exercise.
+The challenge to business leaders is that most valuations take a historical approach to valuation.
+They require a formal structure to be in place for several years, with proper financial discipline.
+Most family businesses fail to meet these requirements and face a challenge when posed with a family business valuation exercise.

 Commonly Used Methods in Family Business Valuation